-That isn’t to say that university hasn’t been an alienating and isolating experience, nor that I am some unemotional machine (another stereotype!)
-I feel things incredibly deeply, with levels of attachment and resonance unmatched by others – when a poem, play, painting, novel, film, or a song breaks through, I latch on to it with every sinew of my being – a feeling I don’t think I could have/haven’t had with a person.
-Rather, being around other people actualises my alterity, breaks the hermetic seal I have built, and often creates an enormous amount of stress: navigating conversations, knowing what is and isn’t okay to say and when to/not to say it, parsing body language.
+That isn’t to say that university hasn’t been an alienating and isolating experience, nor that I am some unemotional machine.
+I feel things incredibly deeply, with levels of attachment and resonance unmatched by others – when a poem, play, painting, novel, film, or a song breaks through, I latch on to it with every sinew of my being – a feeling I don’t think can happen amongst people.
+Rather, being around other people actualises alterity, breaks the hermetic seal I have built, and often creates an enormous amount of stress: navigating conversations, knowing what is and isn’t okay to say and when to/not to say it, parsing body language.
 My instinct is to be blunt, direct, and singular – but that can appear standoffish.
 So manufacturing a social face is a draining requirement.
 Practicing eye contact duration and gestures in the mirror at home has helped, I think.
 People can bring me a lot of joy + happiness, but they tend to be the ones I’ve known all my life or for a very long time – people whom I feel comfortable with and who I know won’t crucify me for some social peccadillo or major mistake.
 It can take an awfully long time to unwind around other people.

-Regarding all I’ve said: autism is not a lodestone, and my ‘condition’ does not pose obstacles nearly as burdensome as my non-verbal counterparts.
+Regarding all I’ve said: autism is not a lodestone, and my ‘condition’ does not pose obstacles nearly as burdensome as those faced by my non-verbal counterparts.
 My autism is the source of all the qualities that make me good at what I do: namely, reading and writing critically about literature.
 As it turns out, people with Asperger’s tend to be rather bright!
 My mind is frenetic, constantly making connections in and across the books I am reading and have read, enabling me to weave complex arguments and exegeses often sui generis within my cohort.